nerabits/Surge-Manual/policy/group.md

 #### policy-regex-filter: Optional

-Only use the lines in the external file that the regex matches.
+Only use the policies in the external file that the regex matches the policy name.

 ## Other Common Parameters